heroku/heroku-mcp-server/README.md

 # heroku-mcp-server

+> The Heroku Platform MCP Server works on Common Runtime, Cedar Private and Shield Spaces, and Fir Private Spaces.

 ## Overview

 The Heroku Platform MCP Server is a specialized Model Context Protocol (MCP) implementation designed to facilitate seamless interaction between large language models (LLMs) and the Heroku Platform.
 This server provides a robust set of tools and capabilities that enable LLMs to read, manage, and operate Heroku Platform resources.

 Key Features: